roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/connecting-to-the-things-network-ttn.md

 - **Location** - Choose the location of the Gateway by entering its coordinates.
 This is reflected on the Gateway World Map!
 - **Antenna Placement** - refers to the location of your antenna whether indoor or outdoor.

 Click Register Gateway and wait for a couple of minutes .
-If the status of your gateway is **Connected**, Congratulations!
-Your LoRaWAN® Gateway is now connected to the The Things Network (TTN).
+If the status of your gateway is **Connected**, Congratulations! :tada: Your LoRaWAN® Gateway is now connected to the The Things Network (TTN).